5 Things New Motorcycle Riders Need to Know

 According to the National Highway Traffic Safety Administration (NHTSA), in 2013 (the most recent year for which there are complete statistics) 4,668 motorcyclists in the U.S. lost their lives in accidents.
 Of all motorcycle fatalities, 136 occurred in Illinois.
 Another 88,000 in the U.S. were injured.

 More than a third of fatal motorcycle accidents involved riders who were speeding.
-While it is impossible to totally prevent motorcycle accidents, if you are a new motorcycle rider, there are measures you can take to reduce your chances of becoming a fatality or injury statistic.
+While it is impossible to totally prevent motorcycle accidents, if you are a new motorcycle rider, here are a few steps you can take to reduce your chances of becoming a fatality or injury statistic

 Of course, simply having a license does not make you a better rider.
 It does indicate you have at least learned what you need to learn to pass a state test.
 It shows you are taking motorcycle riding seriously and have put forth the effort to know the rules of the road.